 - Superego: desires

 - Other information

 Why is there so much in the unconscious mind?
 Freud believes that we want a lot of stuff down there.
-These experiences or information is often too painful to
+These experiences or information are often too painful to

-The Id, according to Freud, lies completely within the unconscious mind.
-It contains primal instincts.
+According to Freud, the Id resides entirely within the unconscious mind and is the source of our most basic and primal instincts.
+It drives our innate desires and impulses, often seeking immediate gratification without consideration for reality or social norms.
 The Superego rests in both parts of the mind.
-It attempts to use values and morals in order to control the Id’s instincts.
+It attempts to use values and morals to control the Id’s instincts.
 The Ego, existing mostly within the conscious mind, applies the “real world’s” rules.
-When the Ego confronts a part of the Ego or Superego that would not “work” in the real world, it attempts to suppress that part and hide it from society.
+When the Ego confronts the part of the Id or Superego that would not “work” in the real world, it attempts to suppress that part and hide it from society.

 Freud’s Map of the Mind

 Freud believed that consciousness was only the tip of the iceberg of our mind.
-It’s what we see above the surface, but it is far from the only thing that influences our behaviors and personality.
+It’s what we see above the surface, but it is far from the only thing influencing our behaviors and personality.
 Under the surface, he theorized, was the unconscious mind.

 Role of the Unconscious Mind in Freudian Slips